Skip to main content

 Students also have the opportunity to connect with other trainees and trainers within the Consortium of Cybersecurity Clinics, which includes 39 academic and industry institutions.
 Upon completion of the clinic project, students are eligible for a voucher for the Security+ certification exam or comparable certifications, such as Network+, which cost $404 and $358, respectively.
 The opportunity to earn industry-recognized certifications significantly enhances their employability.

 Community partners, students, faculty, and administrative leaders gathered for the Spartan Cyber Guardian Academy ribbon cutting on January 23, 2025.
+The Academy aims to train over 870 individuals over the next six years and work with 174 nonprofits and businesses.

 For Community Good